jon-jacky/Piety/samples/ed.md

 - *buffers*: dictionary from buffer names (strings) to Buffer instances

-- *current*: name of the current buffer
+- *current*: name of the current buffer where changes are made.

 - *buf()*: returns *buffers[current]*, the current buffer